notflip/dotfiles/README.md

 ### Manual steps

- - import rectangle config from ./rectangle.json
+ - Import rectangle config from ./rectangle.json
+ - Import iterm2 settings using 'Load preferences from a custom folder or URL' from `~/.dotfiles/iterm/com.googlecode.iterm2.plist`
- - Set your email in git config
+ - Set personal data in ~/.gitconfig.local

 ### Todo